-Top : excerpt from a point cloud acquired in the Mont Saint-Michel bay salt marshes (Fr), in a zone of pioneer riparian vegetation and sand (point spacing from 2.3 to 14 mm).
-Bottom (with color available online): Dimensionality density diagrams for one vegetation patch (blue, appearing as dark gray when printed as gray), a patch of ground (red, appearing as dark gray on the triangles bottom right 2D region), and all other points of the scene (light gray).
+Top: excerpt from a point cloud acquired in the Mont Saint-Michel bay salt marshes (Fr), in a zone of pioneer riparian vegetation and sand (average point spacing of 1 cm).
+Bottom: Dimensionality density diagrams for one vegetation patch (blue), a patch of ground (red, mostly 2D), and all other points of the scene (gray).
 Each triangle is a linearly transformed version of the space in Fig. 3 at the indicated scale.
 Each corner thus represents the tendency of the cloud to be respectively 1D, 2D, or 3D.